 Mythbusters: 4 favourites to back against on Saturday

-These underdogs from England and Scotland represent good value to defy the odds this weekend.
-If you fancy them all, back the 11/1 double chance accumulator.
+Newly-promoted Cardiff are among the underdogs that are good value to defy the odds this weekend.
+If you fancy them all, back the 15/2 double chance accumulator.

 *Odds subject to change.

 Click here to visit Betway's football betting page.